-Jennifer S: Kill pests in your yard and give your lawn a boost of chlorophyll by using a combination of green Palmolive and water.
+Jennifer S: Kill pests in your yard and give your lawn a boost of chlorophyll by using a combination of green Palmolive and cold water.
 Use one of those spray bottles that connects to a garden hose.

-Linen Care and Folding Tips
+Towels and Bed Linens: Care and Folding Tips

 Diane WA: Fold towels and sheets with care, after they are fully dry, never immediately when they come out of dryer or off the line.
 Any moisture can make the towels a bit mildewed.

 There are internet lessons on folding towels and sheets which are worth paying attention to.
 The methods have two purposes: (1) to have them in the best format and fewest wrinkles when you go to use them (hang up on a bar or put sheets on a bed etc) and (2) to best fit on your shelves.